 The three of them rode the carousel several times.
 Nick won a stuffed bear for Cassandra that was almost as big as she was.

 As they strolled by the fortune teller, she asked if “The little family would like to know how many more children they would have?
 Madame DuPont will tell you for only five cents.”

 Nick laughed while Lucinda's face turned bright red.

 “It is almost time for dinner at my sister Rosa's house.
 Would you and Cassandra like to join us today?” asked Nick.

 “Oh my goodness, we couldn't impose on your family without warning.”

-“I'm hungry, Mama.
-May we eat with Mr. Nick today?”
+“I'm hungry, Mama, can we eat with Mr. Nick today.”

 “Hey, you two are ganging up on me.
-I'll give in if you are sure it's alright with your sister.”
+I give in if you are sure it's alright with your sister.”

 Lucinda was finding out what it was like to be a part of a big happy family.
 She was welcomed with open arms by every one of the Marinos.
 Nick's nieces took Cassandra by the hand directly to the playroom where there were more dolls and doll houses than Cassandra had ever seen.
 His nephew Tony brought out his camera that was never very far away and started taking photos of everyone.

 “Nicola, show Lucinda your garden and the grapevines.
 She can see what a wonderful farmer you are and what a superb vintner you will be.”